vavrines/Kinetic.jl/docs/src/type_1d.md

 ```

 Within each cell, different numbers of particle distribution function can be tracked.
-Correspondingly, the interface data is stored with
+The interface data is stored correspondingly.

 ```@docs
 Interface1D